 I love teaching, and explaining how networks of linked neurons carry out complex cognitive behavior.
 I've served as an adjunct faculty member at WSU-Vancouver since 2001..!

 My dissertation research in Behavioral Neuroscience at OHSU examined nicotine effects on spatial attention, time perception, and boredom in non-smokers.
 Some earlier (pre-2001) studies of nicotine had reported cognitive improvements, but assessed these changes in habitual smokers, where results may have been linked to relief from withdrawal effects.
 I carried out this research in Dr. Barry Oken's lab...

-In addition to teaching undergraduates and graduate students at WSU-V, Portland State University, Oregon Health & Science University, and Portland Community College, I routinely bring brains (rat, monkey, human) to K-8 classrooms at Sabin, Harrison Park and Jason Lee, and to students at Madison, Jefferson, Parkrose, and other Portland and Vancouver area public high schools.
+In addition to teaching undergraduates and graduate students at WSU-V, Portland State University, Oregon Health & Science University, and Portland Community College, I routinely bring brains (rat, monkey, human) to K-8 classrooms at Sabin, Harrison Park and Jason Lee, and to students at Madison, Franklin, Jefferson, Parkrose, and other Portland and Vancouver area public high schools.